lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/beegfs_on_demand.md

 BeeGFS is fast, flexible, and easy to manage storage if for your issue filesystem plays an important role use BeeGFS.
-It addresses everyone, who needs large and/or fast file storage
+It addresses everyone, who needs large and/or fast file storage.

 ## Create BeeGFS Filesystem